Jedi census phenomenon: England and Wales

-It was confirmed prior to the census that citizens were not liable for a fine in relation to question 10 (on religion).
+It was confirmed prior to the census that citizens were not liable for a fine concerning question 10 (on religion).
 This was based on section 1(2) of the Census (Amendment) Act 2000, which amended section 8 of the Census Act 2000 to state that "no person shall be liable to a penalty under subsection (1) for refusing or neglecting to state any particulars in respect of religion".
 The change in the law was implemented by The Census (Amendment) Order 2000 and The Census (Amendment) Regulations 2000.

 Jedi Knight was assigned its own code in England and Wales for census processing, numbered 896.
 Officials from the Office for National Statistics pointed out that this merely means that it has been registered as a common answer to the "religion" question and that this does not confer on it the status of official recognition.
-John Pullinger, Director of Reporting and Analysis for the Census, noted that many people who would otherwise not have completed a Census form did so solely to record themselves as Jedi, so this joke helped to improve the quality of the Census.
+John Pullinger, director of reporting and analysis for the census, noted that many people who would otherwise not have completed a census form did so solely to record themselves as Jedi, so this joke helped to improve the quality of the census.
 The Office for National Statistics revealed the total figure in a press release entitled "390,000 Jedi there are".

 In June 2005, Jamie Reed, newly elected Labour Member of Parliament (MP) for Copeland in Cumbria, declared himself to be the first Jedi Member of Parliament during his maiden speech.
-The statement, made in the context of an ongoing debate regarding the Incitement to Religious Hatred Bill, was confirmed by Reed's office to be a joke instead of a serious statement of faith.
+The statement, made in the context of an ongoing debate regarding the Incitement to Religious Hatred bill, was confirmed by Reed's office to be a joke instead of a serious statement of faith.
 During a subsequent committee debate on the bill, the Conservative Member of Parliament for Beaconsfield, Dominic Grieve, proposed as "a bit of a joke" to exclude Jedi Knights from the protection of the proposed act, along with Satanists and proponents of animal sacrifice, illustrating the difficulty of defining religious belief in legislation.
-Similarly, in April 2006, Edward Leigh, the Conservative Member of Parliament for Gainsborough, asked whether he would be allowed to set up a Jedi knights faith school during a Committee debate on the Education and Inspections Bill.
+Similarly, in April 2006, Edward Leigh, the Conservative Member of Parliament for Gainsborough, asked whether he would be allowed to set up a Jedi knights faith school during a committee debate on the Education and Inspections Bill.

 On 16 November 2006, two Jedi delivered a protest letter to UN officials in recognition of the International Day for Tolerance.
-The letter, written by Simon Cohen of the Global Tolerance public relations agency, requested that it be renamed the "UN Interstellar Day of Tolerance" and cited the 2001 Census showing 390,000 Jedi in England and Wales.
+The letter, written by Simon Cohen of the Global Tolerance public relations agency, requested that it be renamed the "UN Interstellar Day of Tolerance" and cited the 2001 census showing 390,000 Jedi in England and Wales.

 According to 2011 census figures, the number of Jedi had fallen to 176,632, placing it in seventh place, having been overtaken by Judaism and Buddhism, but still comfortably outnumbering any other alternative or mock religions.
 The magazine Metal Hammer also encouraged readers to mark "Heavy Metal" as their religion, leading to over 6,000 responses.